-In order to appropriately study the seasonal nature of low flow regimes, it is useful to divide the RHBN stations into three categories, i.e. CAT1-stations with winter low flows only, CAT2-stations with summer low flows only, and CAT3-stations with low flows occurring in both winter and summer seasons.
-The choice of the low flow duration has a little influence on the division of stations into various categories because the number of stations which experience winter only, summer only and mixed low flows vary slightly with respect to the chosen n-day low flow duration.
+[12] For studying the seasonal nature of low-flow regimes, it is useful to divide the RHBN stations into three categories, i.e., CAT1 (stations with winter low flows only), CAT2 (stations with summer low flows only), and CAT3 (stations with low flows occurring in both winter and summer seasons).
+The choice of the low-flow duration has a little influence on the division of stations into various categories because the number of stations which experience winter only, summer only and mixed low flows vary slightly with respect to the chosen n-day low-flow duration.
 For the present analyses, the division of stations, shown in Figure 1, based on the seasonality of annual 7-day low flows is assumed adequate.
 Out of 201 RHBN stations, the number of stations for CAT1, CAT2 and CAT3 are 60, 14 and 127, respectively.
 Majority of the CAT1 and CAT3 stations are found respectively above and below the 50°N. The CAT2 stations are small in number and are found only in southwestern British Columbia and Nova Scotia, with one station in southeastern Ontario.
-The seasonal behavior of low flow regimes clearly indicates that it is important to study temporal variations in seasonal low flows, in addition to annual n-day low flows, to fully investigate the time evolution of low flow regimes in Canadian RHBN, given more than 60% of the stations belong to CAT3.
+The seasonal behavior of low-flow regimes clearly shows that it is important to study temporal variations in seasonal low flows, in addition to annual n-day low flows, to fully investigate the time evolution of lowflow regimes in Canadian RHBN, given more than 60% of the stations belong to CAT3.

 3.2.
-Statistical methods
+Statistical Methods

-Nonparametric methods for trend detection and estimation of the magnitude of trend have been widely used in hydrology and climatology, in particular the Mann-Kendall (MK) [Kendall, 1975] and Spearman rank correlation [Dahmen and Hall, 1990] tests and Sen's robust slope estimator (SS) [Sen, 1968] when combined with a resampling approach.
+[13] Nonparametric methods for trend detection and estimation of the magnitude of trend have been widely used in hydrology and climatology, in particular the Mann-Kendall (MK) [Kendall, 1975] and Spearman rank correlation [Dahmen and Hall, 1990] tests and Sen's robust slope estimator (SS) [Sen, 1968] when combined with a resampling approach.
 Yue et al. [2002a] found no appreciable differences between the results of the MK and Spearman rank correlation tests.
-Furthermore, it is found that the SS-based trend identification test generally results in a liberal test.
-Therefore, the MK test is considered in this study for the detection of time trend and the SS method for the estimation of magnitude of trend in time series of low flow indices.
-A challenging problem with the MK test is that the result of the test is affected by the autocorrelation structure of the time series being tested and therefore various approaches have been suggested in the literature to address the effect of autocorrelation on the outcome of the test.
-The mostly used of these suggested approaches are: the pre-whitening (PW), trend-free pre-whitening (TFPW) and block resampling techniques, e.g. the block bootstrap (BBS) approach.
+In addition, it is also found (results are not shown) that the SS-based trend identification test generally results in a liberal test.
+Therefore the MK test is considered in this study for the detection of time trend and the SS method for the estimation of magnitude of trend in time series of low-flow indices.
+A challenging problem with the MK test is that the result of the test is affected by the autocorrelation structure of the time series being tested and therefore various approaches have been suggested in the literature to address this issue.
+The mostly used of these suggested approaches are: the prewhitening (PW), trendfree prewhitening (TFPW), and block resampling techniques, e.g., the block bootstrap (BBS) approach.
 For the convenience of presentation, these approaches are referred to as MK-PW, MK-TFPW and MK-BBS throughout the paper.
 It should be noted that all of these approaches assume only STP and do not account for LTP.

 3.2.1.
-Pre-whitening (PW)
+Prewhitening (PW)